roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-06 ****** byCathartico© Whatever I was about to wear the next weeks, the bow tattoo would be visible whenever there was a gap between my top and skirt.
+Whatever I was about to wear the next weeks, the bow tattoo would be visible whenever there was a gap between my top and skirt.
 I had to be cautious of every move!

  The tacky gang sign on my crotch didn't make me feel much better.
 At least, it wasn't visible at first sight.
 Still, I only had to pull my skirt down a few inches to reveal it.